sarl/sarl-jekyll-website/docs/official/reference/general/FuncDecls.md

 If a function doesn't catch the checked exceptions that can occur within it, the function may specify that it can throw these exceptions.

-<note>This specification is optional since the SARL compiler determines the
+> **_Note:_** This specification is optional since the SARL compiler determines the
-exceptions that are not catched, and assumes that they are implicitly thrown outside the function.</note>
+> exceptions that are not catched, and assumes that they are implicitly
+> thrown outside the function.

 The declaration of the thrown exceptions is done with the `throws` keyword, followed by a list of thrown exception types.